 Understanding the Different Types of CopyPress Blog Styles

 The most common content assignment for our writers is a standard blog article.
-Unless otherwise specified, all of our blogs should be written using the AP style.
-Additionally, blog articles will typically follow some of the styles mentioned below.
+Unless otherwise specified, use AP style for all articles.
+Articles usually follow these styles:

 Topic Breakdown